 Special menus commemorate holidays, theme days, and other festive occasions.
 Throughout the year, residents’ birthdays are celebrated at an elegant monthly luncheon.

-The wide-ranging program of events and activities includes discussion groups, intergenerational gatherings, a monthly resident newsletter, exercises, trivia games, the Council of Residents, musical performances, tea dances, even classes at a near-by university.
-Wheelchair-accessible outings to museums, films, restaurants, the opera and symphony occur regularly.
+The wide-ranging program of events and activities includes discussion groups, intergenerational gatherings, a regular resident newsletter, exercises, trivia games, the Council of Residents, and musical performances.
+Wheelchair-accessible outings to museums, the theater, films, and restaurants occur regularly.

-A songwriting program, drawing on inspiration as diverse as the Book of Psalms to the residents' daily lives, resulted in the release of a compact disc of original songs entitled “Island on a Hill,” co-produced with top local musicians and sound engineers.
-This CD, as well as many of the other musical outings and opportunities for the residents, are made possible with support from the Marcus Music Fund, a named fund at the Jewish Home.
+A songwriting program, drawing on inspiration as diverse as the Book of Psalms to residents' daily lives, resulted in the release of a compact disc of original songs entitled “Island on a Hill,” co-produced with top local musicians and sound engineers.

-Our acclaimed creative arts program, supported by the generosity of the Maimonides Fund of the Jewish Community Endowment Fund, enables residents to express their creativity in painting, drawing, crafts, and ceramics.
+Our acclaimed creative arts program enables residents to express their creativity in painting, drawing, crafts, and ceramics.
 Resident artwork is displayed throughout the Home, and is exhibited at different Bay Area venues.

-Thanks to the generosity of the George and Dorothy Saxe Family Fund, the Jewish Home has featured a Summer Arts Festival over the past seven years.
-Focusing on aspects of Jewish life and culture, the series – which runs from June through August – includes lectures, films, concerts, and special outings.
+The Jewish Home features an annual Summer Arts Festival.
+Focusing on aspects of Jewish life and culture, the series – which typically runs from June through September – includes lectures, films, concerts, and special outings.

 Residents at the Jewish Home have many opportunities to lead active, vibrant lives.